Tirzepatide vs Semaglutide: Which GLP-1 is Right for You?

 The Key Difference: How They Work

 Both medications are GLP-1 receptor agonists — they mimic the GLP-1 hormone to reduce appetite and regulate blood sugar.
-The critical difference is that tirzepatide also activates the GIP (glucose-dependent insulinotropic polypeptide) receptor, making it a dual-action medication.
+The critical difference is that tirzepatide also activates the GIP (glucose-dependent insulinotropic polycompound) receptor, making it a dual-action medication.

 Head-to-Head: What the Research Shows